PandorumProject/pandorum-solidity/README.md

 * For each Idea Vote users will have the possibility to do an impact feedback to the idea, and by other hand, start to defining the main project objetives in case, the idea passes to the next phase, the goal is that projects will be enough defined to start acting after it passes the "Final of Ideas"

+* Allowing Crowdfunding could equal that some proyect dont need to be selected by the Poll Cycles
 ### Pandorum Tasks

 When objetives are defined, freelancers or "makers" will be able to make proposals about how to solve each objetive, each task will have a determined amout of reward, based on the reserved amount of tokens held in the smart-contract of a winner idea.